 Ingredients

-• Tempeh: This plant-based protein not only has all 9 essential amino acids, but it is also full of health benefits ranging from lowering your cholesterol, protecting your heart, being a good source of B vitamins, and promoting bone health!
-Plus, they’re the base of our vegan ground meat recipe here!
+• Tempeh: This plant-based protein not only has all 9 essential amino acids, but it is also full of health benefits ranging from lowering your cholesterol, protecting your heart, and promoting bone health!

-• Garlic: Packed with a lot of flavor, garlic is a must in stir-fries including this one.
+• Garlic: Packed with a lot of flavor.

-• Ginger: An additional aromatic that packs even more flavor into this recipe!
+• Ginger: An additional aromatic that packs even more flavor!

 • Soy sauce: Adds that umami flavor and helps to darken the color into that deep, rich, dark brown color.